GSA/automate.fedramp.gov/content/documentation/sap/3-working-with-oscal-files.md

 OSCAL-based SAP simply points to the SSP content for information such as system description, boundary, users, locations, and inventory items.

-The SAP also inherits the SSP\'s pointer to the appropriate OSCAL-based FedRAMP Baseline.
+The SAP also inherits the SSP's pointer to the appropriate OSCAL-based FedRAMP Baseline.
 Through that linkage, the SAP references the assessment objectives and actions typically identified in the FedRAMP TCW.